Cirosss/What-I-can-do/README.md

 # What-I-can-do
-Here you can find something of waht I am able to do
+Here you can find something of what I am able to do